Workshops / Lectures / Demonstrations / Master-Classes

 Sound Meditation as a Way for Healing and Peace

-Music meditations based on the mystical teaching of Sufism and Hinduism.
-These sound meditations are designed to improve cognitive functioning while lowering stress, anxiety, irritability and depression.
+Music meditations are based on the mystical teaching of Sufism and Hinduism.
+These sound meditations are designed to improve cognitive functioning while lowering stress, anxiety, irritability, and depression.
 Experiencing live sound meditations often leads to the expansion of the mind nurturing a peaceful being.
-Such introspective self work have been proven in clinical trials to improve test scores, memory, and emotional regulation.
+Such introspective self work has been proven in clinical trials to improve test scores, memory, and emotional regulation.
 With live music by Yuval Ron.

 From Coltrane to Nusrat: The Mystery of Music and Spirituality